watson-intu/self-docs/workshops-devcon/Workshop5.5–MakeATJBotsArmWave/lab-docs/workshop_5_5.md

     	**If there are any addional values here like "platfrom_linux" DELETE them all.
 You should only have 2 values under `m_libs`**

+### B. Configuring your `config.json` file
+1. The config.json (Located: /home/pi/self/self-sdk-master/bin/raspi/config.json) is used to hold data that will not change between Intu executions.
+In this file we will add the Bluemix Credentials you have on Intu Gateway webpage.

-    4. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in step 4 of the previous section.
+    4. Open /home/pi/self/self-sdk-master/bin/raspi/config.json and locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in step 4 of the previous section.

     5. Save your changes and close the file.